dart-archive/www.dartlang.org/src/site/docs/tutorials/put-text/index.markdown

 ---
 layout: default
-title: "Target 2: Build a Mini Web App"
+title: "Target 2: Put Text on a Page"
 description: "Describes the components of a basic Dart Web app."
 has-permalinks: true
 tutorial: